 R v Grant and Others

-This case illustrates the extent of the transferred malice doctrine and the ability to transfer malice to injuries inflicted on multiple victims.
+This case again highlights how far the doctrine can extend, and the ability to transfer malice to injuries inflicted on multiple victims.